 - The expected profit from the sale.

-Be prepared to make strategic concessions
+Be prepared to make strategic concessions.

 Negotiations are all about giving and taking to create a win-win situation for both parties on the table.
 The goal is to have a mutually agreeable deal that covers the interest of both parties.
 Therefore, you may have to drop your hard stance in some areas when negotiating.

-Strategic concessions are reciprocatory concessions made to entice the other party to make a concession too.
+Strategic concessions are reciprocatory concessions to entice the other party to make a concession too.
 To make the other party make a concession, you must be willing to give up something the party sees as valuable.
-Then, ask for a favor by requesting the other party to concede something that you find as favorable.
+Then, ask for a favor by requesting the other party to concede something you find favorable.

-Make the first offer
+Make the first offer.